deep-fish-pixel/keep-alive-router/README.md

 #### $router.go

-The page displayed by the go interface uses the cache function by default.
+The page displayed by the go interface uses the cache function by default when it is less than 0, and the cache is prohibited by default when it is greater than 0.
 If disabled, configure keepAlive to false

 ```javascript
 this.$router.go(-1, {